Palantir: Financial Conduct Authority (United Kingdom)

-National Health Service (England)
+NHS England (United Kingdom)

 Palantir has contracts relating to patient data from England's National Health Service.
 In 2020, it was awarded an emergency non-competitive contract to mine COVID-19 patient data and consolidate government databases to help ministers and officials respond to the pandemic.
 The contract was valued at more than £23.5 million and extended for two more years.
 The awarding of the contract without competition was heavily criticised, prompting the NHS to pledge an open and transparent procurement process for any future data contract.
 Liam Fox encouraged the firm "to expand their software business" in Britain.
 It was said to be "critical to the success of the vaccination and PPE programmes", but its involvement with the NHS was controversial among civil liberties groups.
 Conservative MP David Davis called for a judicial review into the sharing of patient data with Palantir.

 The procurement of a £480m Federated Data Platform by NHS England, launched in January 2023, has been called a "must win" for Palantir.
 The procurement has been called a "farce" by civil liberties campaigners who allege that Palantir has a competitive advantage as it "already has its feet under the table in NHS England" and benefits from a short procurement window.
 In April 2023 it was revealed that a consortium of UK companies had unsuccessfully bid for the contract.
 In April 2023, Davis publicly expressed his concern over the procurement process, saying it could become a "battle royale".
 He was one of a dozen MPs pressing the government over privacy concerns with the use of data.
 Labour peer and former Health Minister Philip Hunt voiced his concern about Palantir's use of data, saying, "The current NHS and current government doesn't have a good track record of getting the details right, and the procurement shows no sign of going better."